ethan-l-chen-24/miniC_Compiler/README.md

 # Mini-C Compiler
 ## Ethan Chen, COSC 57, F004H1G

 This repository contains the code for a compiler for mini-C, a reduced version of the C programming language.
 To compile a miniC file, adjust the `folder` and `test_file` variables in the Makefile to match the file you want to compile, and adjust the `target` variable to set the outputted target file name.
-Call `make` and then `make build` to compile the code.
-Finally, run `make assemble` to run the assembly code, which uses the `main` function provided in `runner.c`.
+Call `make modules` and then `make build` (or alternatively `make` to compute both targets at once) to compile the code.
+Finally, run `make assemble` to generate and run the assembly code, which uses the `main` function provided in `runner.c`.
 Provided in `lib/test_files` are multiple folders:
  - `files` contains `.c` files to be tested
  - `tokenized` contains the tokenized `.c` files from `syntax_analyzer`
  - `semantic_tests` contains files that should fail the `semantic_analysis` in the `syntax_analyzer`